mrw1986/fftcg_companion/cline_docs/techStack.md

 - State Management
   - AsyncNotifierProvider for collection data
+  - **NotifierProvider for collection-specific filters and search persistence**
-  - StateProvider for search, filter, and sort preferences
+  - StateProvider for sort preferences
   - FutureProvider for collection statistics
   - Provider for filtered and searched collection